Skip to main content

 Static vs dynamic workflows

+You can create workflows statically (ahead of time) or dynamically (at runtime).
 Dynamic workflows are created using the workflow-as-code approach, allowing you to write your workflow and task workers in your preferred language and execute them immediately.
-This is useful in cases where workflows cannot be defined ahead of time, as the number of tasks and flow control depend on real-time factors.
+This is useful when you can't define workflows ahead of time because the number of tasks and flow control depend on real-time factors.
 Learn more in Write Workflows as Code.

 AI-powered and agentic workflows